Every organization depends on processes to keep things running smoothly — onboarding new hires, approving purchase orders, managing payroll, etc.

 These workflows also help improve compliance with regulatory requirements by making sure employees follow standard operating procedures without deviation.

-Getting rid of irrelevant tasks also lowers the risk of delays.
+Getting rid of irrelevant tasks allows employees to focus on higher-value work.
+It also lowers the risk of delays.
 For example, a stalled purchase order can easily lead to downstream effects where a product delivery deadline is missed.

 Workflows reach across functional areas of the business.